- Resources for Parents

 If you send your student a package that is too big for his/her mailbox, the Mail Center will hold the package and send an email notifying them of its arrival.
 Students are required to sign for all packages.
 All students will be asked to present current Willamette University issued identification to receive their package.

-Residential Services administers the housing contract/apartment lease for all on- campus residences and provides the following services: assignments, meal plans, keys, rental references, guest rooms and renovation/facility projects.
+The Housing Office administers the housing contract/apartment lease for all on- campus residences and provides the following services: assignments, meal plans, keys, rental references, guest rooms and renovation/facility projects.
 Further information on these topics is available on our website.

 If my son or daughter already lives in Salem, does he/she still have to live on campus?